p-kuen/PatchProtect/README.md

 <h2>Features of PatchProtect:</h2>

 <b>PatchProtect offers a nice range of features.
-To give you an overview of all features, we created a list with the most important features of PatchProtect:</b>
+To give you an overview of all features, we created a list with the most important ones:</b>

 <h3>AntiSpam:</h3>
 We offer a nice working <b>AntiSpam-System</b>, so that people are <b>not able to spam your server to death</b>:

-- You can generally <b>enable/disable AntiSpam</b> if you want to use it or not
+- You can <b>enable/disable AntiSpam</b> if you want to use it or not
 - You can <b>enable/disable that Admins</b> (not SuperAdmins!) will be ignored from the AntiSpam-System
 - You can <b>enable/disable Adminalert-Sounds</b> (when somebody spams on the server) if you think that they are annoying
 - It prevents that people <b>spawn props too fast</b>